openandclose/tosixinch/docs/options.rst

 .. note ::

-    ``Default Value`` is designated by parenthesis in the first lines.
+    ``Default Value`` is specified by parenthesis in the first lines.

     `Value Function <overview.html#value-functions>`__
-    is designated by bracket in the first lines.
+    is specified by bracket in the first lines.

 tosixinch.ini
 -------------